krithikaak05/campaignpulse/README.md

 - **Channels:** Organic Search, Direct, Referral, Paid Search, Social, Display, Affiliates
 - **Key Fields:** Native `channelGrouping` taxonomy, nested `hits` array for ecommerce funnel events, `totals.transactionRevenue`

 > Ad spend is not part of this public dataset.
-A synthetic daily spend table is generated for the genuinely paid channels (Paid Search, Display) via `scripts/synthetic_spend_generator.py`, clearly labeled as synthetic, so downstream CAC and ROAS metrics are calculable without fabricating anything about the real session data.
+A synthetic daily spend table is generated for the genuinely paid channels (Paid Search, Display) via `scripts/synthetic_spend_generator.py`, clearly labeled as synthetic, and used only to power the CAC and ROAS metrics downstream.

 ---